Cheng0315/Cheng0315.github.io/_posts/2018-11-29-why_did_you_decide_to_learn_software_development.markdown

 ---

 I was on my fourth year of college when I was introduced to programming in a programming class called "Introduction to Programming in JAVA".
-I was fascinated by how programming language work and how I can use programming to develop software to perform a specific task.
+I was fascinated by how code interact with one another and how I can use programming to develop software to perform a specific task.
 I wanted to learn more about software development and develop my own application software.